justinethier/husk-scheme/docs/Continuations.markdown

 Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
 They will not be transformed into Haskell functions - at least not by the interpreter - so how do we handle them?

 Husk stores the body of a Scheme function as a list of `LispVal` objects.
 Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
-We can take the remaining code and pack it up into a continuation object that can be executed later on by the interpreter.
+So we can just take the remaining code and pack it up into a continuation object that can be executed later on by the interpreter.

-Let's walk through each part of the implementation to get an understanding of how it all fits together.
+Next, let's walk through each part of the implementation to get an understanding of how it all fits together.

 ## Implementation
-In order to transform the husk evaluator into CPS, a new `cont` (continuation) parameter had to be added to `eval`, and threaded through each call.
+In order to transform the husk evaluator into CPS, a new continuation parameter `cont` had to be added to `eval`, and threaded through each call.
 This was a time consuming change as there were perhaps a hundred calls to `eval` within the core husk code, but each change by itself was straightforward.

 ###Data types
 The following container allows us to pass around either Scheme or Haskell code: